Yo-kai-Sei-shin-kage/slag/README.md

 # FYI

-Slag is in development and is not a full V1.0 release yet.
-Please keep this in mind as I am actively working to optimize, bug fix, and add new features as I go.
-I am one person developing this language and it's taken 6 years to get to this point where I feel it can be useful even as an incomplete language.
-It's current state is very powerful for what it is.
-I am hoping I can make it into something more developers see as a very useful tool rather than just a toy to play with.
-My ultimate goal is absolute raw CPU performance and syntax simplicity.
-Some features and API calls may change in syntax over the future work to more closely align with this goal.
+Slag is pre-1.0 and under active development — I'm one person building it, and it's taken 6 years to reach this point.
+What's here now is fully capable and I use it daily for real projects (including the engine for a co-op survival game).
+Some syntax and APIs may still shift as I push toward the core goals: raw CPU performance and simplicity.

-Please keep this in mind if you choose to try out slag for yourself.
-I hope you enjoy slag as much as I do.
-Please let me know if you have any issues at all by reporting in the issues section.
-Include your hardware specs and your OS + OS version so I can dive in and figure out what is causing the issue you are having.
+My goal is for Slag to be seen as a serious tool, not just an experiment.
+If you try it and hit issues, please report them — include your hardware specs and OS/version so I can dig in.

 # Slag